mr-vaibh/NSE-Option-Pulse/README.md

 ## Overview

 NSE Option Pulse is a Python application designed to fetch, process, and store stock options data from the NSE India website.
-The data is retrieved from the NSE website, and filtered based on specified strike prices.
-It supports multiple data storage formats including SQLite, Google Sheets, and Excel.
+The data is retrieved from the NSE website and filtered based on specified strike prices.
+It supports multiple data storage formats including SQLite, Google Sheets, and Excel, and includes a Flask web interface to start and stop the script remotely.
 The application is scheduled to run at specific times to ensure data is up-to-date.
-The data can be further used to analyse the market precisely and come up with better trading strategies.
+The data can be further used to analyze the market precisely and develop better trading strategies.

 ## Features